 A nondegree-seeking student can take a maximum of two classes in the Clinical Psychology program, must submit an application to establish nondegree-seeking status, and is ineligible for financial aid.
 To enroll in additional courses, admission to the program is mandatory.

-Nondegree-seeking students may take unlimited classes in the Graduate School of Theology, but may not receive financial aid.
+Nondegree-seeking students may take unlimited classes at Azusa Pacific Seminary, but may not receive financial aid.
 If the student decides to pursue the degree, a program must be declared and requirements verified for graduation purposes.